 Sure, it’s easy to remember to make a doctor’s appointment when you aren’t feeling well, but maintaining a regular checkup and health screening schedule is a different story.
 However, health screenings are important for understanding your current and future medical risks and can be crucial when it comes to early detection and diagnosis.

 If you’re someone who can’t remember the last time you saw your doctor, it might be time to make an appointment to talk about the different health screenings that may be recommended for your age.

-- Cholesterol: If you are overweight or have a family history of heart disease, your doctor may want to begin cholesterol screenings as early as your twenties.
-Otherwise, you should seek out a cholesterol test every five years in your thirties.
+Cholesterol: If you are overweight or have a family history of heart disease, your doctor may want to begin cholesterol screenings as early as your 20s.
+Otherwise, you should seek out a cholesterol test every five years in your 30s.

 While men over 40 should still maintain the regular screening habits acquired in their 20s and 30s, you’ll also need to add a few other preventative measures.